Yaboi-solo/Aether-Engine/README.md

 If, by any chance, you're on another platform, by Yaboi's cruelty you cannot build it.
 Rip -Shadow

 * If you get any errors, after building the project, make sure to set Sandbox, or your application project, as the startup project

-## Other Platform support?
-* You can get the Linux version (not as good as this, but I digress) at https://github.com/not-samurai/Aether-Linux ** Be warned, it will be unprofessional
-I pretty much gave up on that, so rip